-Executive authority in Abu Dhabi is derived from the Ruler, H.H.
-Sheikh Khalifa bin Zayed Al Nahyan, and the Crown Prince, H.H.
-Sheikh Mohamed bin Zayed Al Nahyan.
-The Crown Prince is also the chairman of the Executive Council, which is the principal executive authority below the Ruler and the Crown Prince.
-The Executive Council currently comprises 14 members appointed by Emiri Decree issued in March 2014.
+Executive authority in Abu Dhabi is derived from the Ruler, Sheikh Khalifa bin Zayed Al Nahyan, and the Crown Prince, Sheikh Mohamed bin Zayed Al Nahyan.
+The Crown Prince is also the chairman of the Abu Dhabi Executive Council, which is the principal executive authority below the Ruler and the Crown Prince.
+The Executive Council currently comprises 13 members appointed by the Ruler of Abu Dhabi through an Emiri Decree issued in March 2014.

 Departments, authorities and councils are established by Emiri Decree and are subject to the authority of the Executive Council.
-Departments manage administration within the Emirate and manage specific portfolios including, for example, the Department of Finance, the Department of Transport, the Department of Municipal Affairs, the Department of Economy and Planning and the Judicial Department.
-Authorities manage the Emirate's resources and strategies and include the Executive Affairs Authority, the Accountability Authority, the Abu Dhabi Water and Electricity Authority, the Health Authority and the Abu Dhabi Tourism Authority.
-Councils act as controlling bodies for certain Abu Dhabi government initiatives, projects and industry sectors by setting and monitoring policies, regulations and standards, and include the Council for Economic Development, the Education Council, the Urban Planning Council, the Civil Service Council and the Supreme Petroleum Council.
+Departments manage administration within the Emirate and manage specific portfolios including, for example, the Department of Finance, the Department of Municipal Affairs and Transport, the Department of Economic Development and the Judicial Department.
+Authorities manage the Emirate's resources and strategies and include the Executive Affairs Authority, the Accountability Authority, the Abu Dhabi Water and Electricity Authority, the Health Authority and the Abu Dhabi Tourism and Culture Authority.
+Councils act as controlling bodies for certain Abu Dhabi government initiatives, projects and industry sectors by setting and monitoring policies, regulations and standards, and include the Council for Economic Development, the Education Council and the Urban Planning Council.